Autonomy.

 1. Click the button below to go to the TGA’s Consultation Hub

-2. Read the information on the opening pages and click “Continue” to move through the forms
+2. Read the information on the overview page and click “SUBMIT YOUR RESPONSE HERE” to move through the form.

 3. Fill out your personal details, select “individual” or “organisation”, and select whether you are a “Consumer/Patient”, “Registered Healthcare Practitioner”, “Professional Researcher” or “Responding out of Personal Interest”

-4. On the Consultation Page you will see all 5 proposals for this round.
-Psilocybin(e) is the second entry.
-See the screenshot below showing an entry that is supporting the proposal to allow access to psilocybin-assisted therapy for existential distress
+4. On the Consultation Page you will see SUBSTANCE 1A: PSILOCYBINE.
+See the screenshot below showing an entry that supports the proposal to allow access to psilocybin-assisted therapy for existential distress.

 5. In the “Short-text response” you can write a statement explaining your reasoning for supporting this initiative.
 If you have prepared a written statement, you can upload a PDF at the bottom of the page.